How Does Burial Insurance With No Waiting Period Work?

 Unfortunately, some medical conditions are such a high risk that no insurer will offer immediate or partial coverage.

-If you have any of these conditions in your medical history, you will have a two-year waiting period, no matter what you do.
+If you have any of these conditions in your medical history, you will have a two-year waiting period.

 - AIDS or HIV